 § 1.
-Student cards and certificates of enrolment are sent to the students.
+The student card and certificates of enrolment are sent to the student.

-- § 2.
-The enrolment details are sent directly in electronic format, by the Higher Education Database, to the Study Grants Division of the Flemish Community and the Child Benefit Office (Rijksdienst voor Kinderbijslag).
-This means that no document is given directly to the student in this regard. - § 3.
+§ 2.
+The enrolment details are sent directly in electronic format, by the Higher Education Database, to the Study Grants Division of the Flemish Community and the payers of the Growth Package (Flanders) and child benefit (Brussels).
+This means that no document is given directly to the student in this regard.

+§ 3.
 Certificates of enrolment can be obtained from OWSA.